hamzaali00/Election_Analysis/README.md

 ![Script Modification](Resources/Script_Modifications.png)

 Another item that may need a modification is the file path.
-This may need some tweaking depending on where the file is stored, or the path is direct or indirect.
+This will be modified depending on how and where the file is stored, or if the path is direct or indirect.

 ![File Path Modification](Resources/File_Path_Modification.png)